-If you work in marketing, we're willing to bet that you've seen a decline in your Facebook engagement levels in recent months -- in spite of your best efforts to consistently post high quality content.
+If you work in marketing, we’re willing to bet that you’ve seen a decline in your Facebook engagement levels in recent months – in spite of your best efforts to consistently post high-quality social media content.

 It’s more than likely to be because Facebook has been making significant adjustments to its ranking algorithms, presenting users with content from friends and family before that of brands.
 This is compounded by the fact that Facebook now takes engagement rates into consideration when deciding which content to show in News Feeds; if your fans fail to engage with your updates, subsequent posts will appear lower down the News Feed, creating something of a vicious circle.

 But before you throw in the towel and give up on Facebook marketing altogether, we have some good news.
 You can turn the situation around by adding competitions and contests to your marketing mix.
 And while the basic principle is simple, there are some techniques you can use to maximise engagement levels.

 Here are our top 5 tips for getting the most from your Facebook competitions:

 Use an app to give your competition prominence.
 An app will sit in your Facebook Page’s top navigation, where it can’t be missed.
 Encourage fans to click the tab by giving the competition an exciting name.

 Be sure to share a link to the competition across all of your social media profiles too, so you maximise the number of people that see it.

 Competition prizes don’t need to be expensive.
 In fact, there’s a psychological phenomenon that means the higher the value of the prize, the less likely you think you are to win.
 That means more people will enter competitions with low value prizes, because they fancy their odds.